-Each SSU student may request access to, or release of, his or her academic records as maintained by the University.
-Such requests, when made in person must be made during regular business hours, and in writing on forms provided by the University.
+SSU students and former students may request access to, or release of, their education records as maintained by the University.
+Such requests, when made in person, must be made during regular business hours, and in writing on forms provided by the University.
 If requesting records by mail, the request should be directed to the Registrar.
 Requests must be in writing, and must specify the purpose of the request, the records to which the student desires access, or to be released, and to whom they should be released.
 The University will reply to such requests within 10 business days from the date the request is received.